 Optimize Tweets with Cards

-Video clips and audio streams have a special place on the Twitter platform thanks to the Player Card.
+Video and audio clips have a special place on the Twitter platform thanks to the Player Card.
 By implementing a few HTML meta tags to your website and following the Twitter Developer Policy, you can deliver your rich media to users across the globe.

 - Player Card examples